 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average train ticket price from Paris to London usually costs around $192.31 two weeks before travel, but can start from as little as $63.64 when you book in advance.
-Prices also vary depending on the time of day, route and class you book.
+Train ticket prices from Paris to London can start from as little as $15.10 when you book in advance.
+The cost of tickets can vary depending on the time of day, route and class you book and are usually more expensive if you book on the day.

 Trains travelling from Paris to London cover a distance of around 213 miles (342 km) during the journey.